PratikMahajan/N-Queens-Genetic-Algorithm/README.md

 ## How to run the project
-Run the RunGeneticNQueens.java (Main for the program ) Note the mutation's are randomly generated so in order to test this please uncomment the rand.setSeed() in GeneticAlgorithm.java
+Run the RunGeneticNQueens.java (Main for the program ) Note the mutation's are randomly generated so in order to test this please comment the rand.setSeed() in GeneticAlgorithm.java
 Random.setSeed(20) -- will always generate the same random values and is introduced just for testing the genetic algorithm , since otherwise it always generates random population and chromosomes and testing with the random population is very difficult

 ## Test cases
 Random Seed has been set to 20 for testing purpose.
-Please comment Line 95-96 in GeneticAlgorithm.java to get correct output for main()
+Please comment Line 95-96-97 in GeneticAlgorithm.java to get correct output for main()

 #### Read Documentation for In-Depth Analysis